-Selective Labeling of Plasma Membrane Proteins-Previously, we developed the "secretome protein enrichment with click sugars" (SPECS) method (9), which uses click chemistry to label and identify the cellular secretome-comprising both soluble proteins and proteolytically released membrane protein ectodomains-by mass spectrometry.
+Previously, we developed the 'secretome protein enrichment with click sugars' (SPECS) method (9), which uses click chemistry to label and identify the cellular secretome - comprising both soluble proteins and proteolytically released membrane protein ectodomains - by mass spectrometry.
 To be able to compare secretome changes to alterations in the surface proteome using material from the same cellular experiment, we first set up a workflow referred to as 'Surface-Spanning Protein Enrichment with Click Sugars' (SUSPECS), where SPECS-like labeling is used to assess the surface proteome of glycosylated membrane proteins (Fig. 1).
-SUSPECS exploits the fact that according to the UniProt-database most membrane proteins are glycosylated (supplemental Fig. S1).
-For example, more than 90% of single-pass type I transmembrane proteins, to which most substrates of BACE1 and other surface proteases belong (9, 16, 17), are glycosylated (supplemental Fig. S1).
+SUSPECS exploits the fact that according to the UniProt-database the majority of membrane proteins is glycosylated (Suppl. fig. 1).
+For example, more than 90% of single-pass type I transmembrane proteins, to which most substrates of BACE1 and other surface proteases belong (9, 16, 17), are glycosylated (Suppl. fig. 1).